stevesea/Adventuresmith/README.md

 Adventuresmith is an Android app for randomly generating elements for tabletop RPGs (names, spells, items, monsters, characters, alien worlds, etc).
 Adventuresmith is free, and ad-free (and will remain so).

 The software written for Adventuresmith is licensed under the GPL.
 The licensing terms of the content within Adventuresmith varies, depending on the source of the data.
-See [here](#content) for content attribution and information about the RPG content within the app.
+See [this section](#content) for content attribution and information about the RPG content within the app.

 Random tables are a great tool to provide a framework for improvisation.